Most Famous Tennis Logos

 Logo Prince

 An American brand founded in the small town of Princeton, it is respected in the tennis world for its innovations.
-The company started by producing revolutionary oversized rackets, changing the game’s rules.
-Prince’s logo is known for its bold lowercase lettering in a bright green shade.
+The company started by producing revolutionary oversized rackets, changing the rules of the game.
+Prince’s logo is known for its bold lowercase lettering in bright green.
 The color scheme symbolizes the company’s fresh solutions.
 Above the letter “i” is an unusual tennis ball-like dot.
-This small symbol adds sportiness and liveliness to the emblem.
+This small symbol adds a touch of sportiness and liveliness to the emblem.
 The brand regularly updates its product line, setting trends on the courts.

 Roland Garros (French Open)